Tamasha (2015 film): India

-The film opened with 40% occupancy on the day of release.
+Tamasha opened with 40% occupancy on the day of release.
 The opening day nett figures were ₹10.94 crore.
 On the second day the film collected ₹13.17 crore.
 On the third day, the film raked in ₹14.12 crore nett.
 The total opening weekend collections of the film were ₹38.23 crore nett.

 However, the collections dropped in the beginning of the first week, collecting ₹5.07 crore on the first Monday.
 Estimating for individual days until Friday—collections were ₹4.07 crore nett, ₹3.32 crore nett, ₹2.77 crore nett and ₹1.72 crore nett.
 On the second Saturday and Sunday, the collections were ₹2.84 crore nett and ₹3.21 crore nett respectively.
 By end of first week, the total collections (on tenth day) were ₹53.46 crore nett.

 The collections between eleventh to fourteenth day were ₹2.37 crore nett.
 By the end of second week, the total collections stood at ₹63.6 crore.
 The collections between fifteenth to twenty-first day were ₹3.64 crore nett.
 By the end of third week, total collections were ₹67.24 crore.
 The collections between twenty-second to twenty-eighth day were ₹2 lakh nett.
 By the end of fourth week, total collections were ₹67.26 crore.
 Film's lifetime collection at the Indian Box Office are ₹94.92 crore.